 *Not available for takeout

 Baozi or simply, bao, are yeast-leavened buns stuffed with fillings and steamed to pillowy perfection.
 We offer both meat and vegan options: pork & cabbage or mushroom & chive—and the occasional special like char su (bbq pork) bao, curry chicken bao, or our infamous cheeseburger bao.

-In 2011, Jasper Shen founded Aviary, a restaurant focused on borderless cuisine with French techniques, alongside his wife, Kat Whitehead, and chef, Sarah Pliner.
+In 2011, Jasper Shen founded Aviary, a restaurant focused on borderless cuisine with French techniques, alongside his wife, Kat Whitehead, and chef, Sarah Pliner (RIP).
 Come 2012, Aviary would win Restaurant of the Year from Willamette Week, officially putting them Portland’s ever-evolving foodie map.

-Not long after in 2013, Laura Tran was hired at Aviary, where she would cut her teeth in the restaurant industry, while forming a life-long friendship with Jasper.
+Not long after in 2013, Linh Tran was hired at Aviary, where she would cut her teeth in the restaurant industry, while forming a life-long friendship with Jasper.

 With a family friendly atmosphere, thoughtfully designed space, and a curated selection of Chinese comfort food— XLB opened in January 2017 on N. Williams Ave— bringing to fruition years of conversation and camaraderie.